ericpardee/donut-drop/README.md

 ## 🎮 How to Play

-- **Move**: Use A/D keys or Left/Right arrow keys to move the unicorn
+- **Move**: Use Left/Right arrow keys or onscreen pink buttons to move the unicorn
-- **Jump**: Press W or Up arrow to jump and catch donuts in mid-air
+- **Jump**: Press Up arrow onscreen green button to jump and catch donuts in mid-air
 - **Dash**: Double-tap movement keys quickly for a speed boost
 - **Catch donuts** on the unicorn's horn to score points
 - **Don't let donuts hit the ground** - you can only miss 5 before game over!